 Course Requirements Checklist

-The student is required to create a thread in response to the provided prompt for each forum.
-The forums build upon literature reviews, systems analysis, and systems design.
+The student is required to create a thread in response to the provided prompt for each discussion.
+The discussions build upon literature reviews, systems analysis, and systems design.
 Peer review helps provide feedback on capstone project progression throughout the course.

-The final Capstone Project will take place in 3 separate phases.
-Each phase must follow current APA formatting.
+The Capstone Project will take place in 3 separate phases.
 The first phase includes identification of a problem that requires resolution within information systems and a supporting review of related literature.
 Phase two includes defining a methodology to solve the problem and an associated systems analysis.
 Phase three concludes with a proposed information systems solution and the managerial implications of the capstone results.